TMD or Temporomandibular Joint Dysfunction

 - Practice good posture – keep your head up, back straight, and shoulders squared

-If you are suffering from constant unexplained headaches, the problem may be with your TMJ muscles.
-Call Carrollton cosmetic dentist Dr. Melissa Rodriguez today for a TMD consultation.
+If you are suffering from constant unexplained headaches, face pain, or jaw pain, the problem may be with your TMJ muscles.
+Call, text, or email Carrollton cosmetic dentist Dr. Melissa Rodriguez today for a TMD consultation.